hlship/dialog-tool/README.md

 - Subject to breaking change at any time
 - Written in [Joker](https://github.com/candid82/joker) (the ultimate scripting language) which you almost certainly don't know

+Run the command `dgt help` for a list of commands; each command has a `--help` option (abbreviated as `-h`) that gives specific details.

 ## dialog.edn

 Your project must have a `dialog.edn` file at the root.

+> [EDN (Extensible Data Notation)](https://github.com/edn-format/edn) is like JSON on steroids.
+It's the natural choice for Clojure or Joker programmers, but it's close enough to JSON that you should be able to figure it out.

-This file identifies the sources in your project as well as other things.
+This file identifies the sources in your project as well as other details needs to build, debug, and test your project.

 ```
 {:output-format :z8